duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 * site: search only for this domain or even subdirectory.
 You can use this to see if some page is indexed, just add uniq part of page url
-* link: find links for specific domain or subdirectory or pages
+* link: find links for specific domain or subdirectory or pages (this is no longer supported as of Jan 2017)
 * cache: see current archived copy of domain or page.
 It is better to use
   <https://www.google.com/webmasters/tools/googlebot-fetch> since google crawler
   can execute javascript.
 You can submit to index on the page, but even google